evert/evert.github.com/_posts/2014/2014-04-13-hawk-problems.md

 In addition, the version of the protocol (currently 2.0) appears to be locked to the javascript library, and not the actual protocol.

+This means that if bugs get fixed in the javascript source, the protocol version gets a bump.
+Leaving us no way to figure out something changed in the protocol, unless you're willing to go through the diffs for the source.

 Uses the used hostname and port as part of the signed string
 ------------------------------------------------------------